Update issue details

 - Fields in the tab

 Labeling helps you categorize and search for issues.
-When viewing an issue, locate the Labels field in the issue details and start typing to add a label.
+When viewing an issue, click on the Labels field in the issue details or press L and start typing to add a label.
 If there are existing labels, Jira will suggest them as you type.

 You can click a label to see a list of all issues with that label.